The 7 steps to durable wood repair

 Indicative curing times

+In the table below you will find the approximate curing times (in hours) of Repair Care repair pastes.
 Please note: the times mentioned are only an indication.
-Curing may vary due to temperature, layer thickness and humidity fluctuations, among others.
+Curing may deviate due to fluctuations in temperature, layer thickness and humidity.

 Explanation